 Sip a beer in one of Munich’s famous beer gardens and brew pubs

 Don’t end at the kitschy Hofbräuhaus for getting your fill of Bavarian beer.
 Munich’s best beer gardens and brew pubs aren’t always the most convenient for tourists.
-Fortunately though, they’re spread all around the city.
-This is Munich after all!
+Fortunately, they’re spread all around the city—this is Munich after all!
 No matter how to you choose where to stay in Munich, you won’t be far from enjoying a great Münchner beer.

 Swoon over Mad King Ludwig’s Bavarian castles